Colleges Say They Prepare Students

 Long-Term Adaptability

-For his or her component, Colleges don’t forget college students’ capacity futures pretty in another way, Gardner stated.
-They’re thinking no longer approximately whether or not graduates flow from one role to the next, but how they fare greater extensively over time.
-For many, this could entail confronting disruption and changing now not handiest employers however careers.
-Colleges aren’t so much in the commercial enterprise of preparing college students for their 2nd jobs as for a sea change in their industries that might strike a long time from now.
-That is why, Gardner said, “a great institution should make certain students personalize their learning.”
+For their component, Colleges don’t forget college students’ capacity futures pretty in another way, Gardner stated.
+They’re thinking no longer about whether rates flow from one role to the next but how they fare greatmorensively over time.
+For many, this could entail confronting disruption and changing not the handiest employers but careers.
+Colleges aren’t so much in the commercial enterprise of preparing college students for their 2nd jobs as for a sea change in their industries that might strike a long time is why, Gardner said, “a great institution should make certain students personalize their learning.”
 They’ll want to be adaptable for the lengthy haul.

-Beth Throne, accomplice vice chairman for pupil and postgraduate improvement at Franklin & Marshall College, concept that the survey questions pondered the perception that “a career is a trajectory.”
-That turned into genuine for preceding generations of university graduates, she stated, but for millennials and Generation Z, a career is extra of a “buffet.”
+Beth Throne, accomplice vice chairman for pupil and postgraduate improvement at Franklin & Marshall College, a concept that the survey questions pondered the perception that “a career is a trajectory.”
+She stated that that turned into genuine for preceding generations of university graduates, but for millennials and Generation Z, a career is extra of a “buffet.”